15four/exai-interactive/README.md

 - `check-eslint-config` - check if ESLint config contains any rules that are unnecessary or conflict with Prettier
 - `check-stylelint-config` - check if Stylelint config contains any rules that are unnecessary or conflict with Prettier

+## Hosting

+As of creation, due to limitations of WebFlow, we're also using this repo also as the [host](https://www.jsdelivr.com/github) for production files.
+Don't ignore the build folder!
+If you make another build, you'll just have to change the hash in the file URLs in the Webflow builder to match the new ones.

 ## Gotchas

 This interactive was built on [this boilerplate](https://github.com/vadimmarkov/webpack-es6-sass-boilerplate).
 Because of that, we have to note some strangeness that could pop up during development.